google-research/visu3d/README.md

 Creating your own primitives is trivial.

-Converting any dataclass to dataclass array is trivial:
+Converting any dataclass to a dataclass array is trivial:

 *   Inherit from `v3d.DataclassArray`
 *   Use